Florida Durable Power of Attorney Form

-The Florida Durable (Financial) Power of Attorney is a legal instrument that is used to transfer decision-making powers about financial matters to another party of the principal’s choosing (known as the “surrogate” or “agent”).
-The “principal” is the name of the individual transferring powers (and completing the form).
-Because the form is “durable” it will continue unabated in the event of the principal’s incapacity (can no longer make decisions on their own).
+A Florida durable power of attorney is a legal instrument used to transfer decision-making powers about financial matters to another person (the surrogate or agent).
+The person transferring powers is known as the principal.
+Because the form is “durable” it will continue unabated in the event of the principal’s incapacity (a situation in which the principal can no longer make decisions on their own).

 Signing Requirements (§ 709.2105): As set out by state law, the Florida-specific POA requires the signature of the principal, two (2) witnesses, and acknowledgment by a licensed Notary Public.